Pediatric Abdominal Pain at Pediatric Clinic DRHC Dubai

 Common Differential Diagnosis For Abdominal Pain

 - CONSTIPATION – infrequent bowel evacuation or painful defecation.
-Blood can be seen in stool from anal fissure.
+Blood can be seen in the stool from an anal fissure.

 - ACUTE APPENDICITIS – right lower abdominal pain, fever, anorexia, vomiting, can rupture and lead to sepsis.